gadenbuie/fwiffer/README.md

 </center>

 Getting column positions and widths for parsing fixed width file formats is painful.
-Tape measures are dangerous and useless for measuring columns widths.
+Tape measures are dangerous and useless for measuring column widths.
 If your data is stored in fixed width files but `readr::read_fwf()` can’t guess the column widths, then you need a new tool.